 For charities who have already invested in data-driven fundraising, optimization and continuous improvement of your data, processes, models, campaigns and reports will be required to push performance to a higher level.

 Improving operational efficiency can help increase net revenues.
 Reviewing internal processes to identify weaknesses and inefficiencies is an important starting point.
 But how do you identify weaknesses that are not obvious?

-To help your charity’s fundraising performance improve during economic hardship, you need to take an innovative approach to data driven fundraising.
+To help your charity’s fundraising performance improve during economic hardship, you need to take an innovative approach to data-driven fundraising.
 Your leadership team will need to nurture an environment in which fresh ideas and innovation can thrive.
-Pushing your charity to a higher level of performance, especially around data driven fundraising, will enable your teams create more engaging campaigns and improve performance.
+Pushing your charity to a higher level of performance, especially around data-driven fundraising, will enable your teams to create more engaging campaigns and improve performance.

-If you are looking for support for your charity then contact John Sweeney now and he will be happy to take you through what Qbase can offer.
+If you are looking for support for your charity then contact us now and he will be happy to take you through what Qbase can offer.